 We’re sentimental about Antoine’s, it being one of the first fine-dining restaurants in the New World.
-It’s been owned and operated by the same family (and serving generations of patrons’ families) for an astonishing 175 years.
-It’s as classic as New Orleans dining gets, but truth be told, there’s better food (and presentation) elsewhere.
-Still, the experience can be well worth it.
+It’s been owned and operated by the same family (and serving generations of patrons’ families) for more than 175 amazing years.
+It’s as classic as New Orleans dining gets, but truth be told, the food and presentation can be uneven.
+Still, the experience is well worth it.
 The best strategy: Go for conviviality, classics, and drama.
 Request Johnny or Sterling as your server.
 Befriend neighboring guests.
 Order the spinach-soaked baked oysters Rockefeller (invented here); buttery, crab-topped trout Pontchartrain; and a side or two of the hollowed soufflé potato puffs; finish with a café brûlot (see “Anythin’ Flamin’) and the frivolous, football-size (and shaped) baked Alaska.
 Get one or two of the daily featured 25 cent cocktails.
 Then tour some of the 15(!) memorabilia-packed rooms, peek at the astounding wine alley, and catch some good local music in the Hermes Bar.
-The three-course, prix-fixe weekday lunch at $20.16 is worth every penny.
+The three-course, prix-fixe weekday lunch at $20.18 (it goes up a penny every year) is worth every penny.
 Make dinner reservations well in advance during peak periods.

 New Orleans› Restaurant

 Our Rating Neighborhood French Quarter Hours Mon–Sat 11:30am–2pm and 5:30–9pm, Sun 11am–2pm Phone 504/581-4422 Prices Main courses $27–$48 Cuisine Type Classic Creole Web site Antoine’s Other No shorts, sandals, or T-shirts; collared shirts for gentlemen (jackets welcome, not required)